 Credit Card Debt Lawsuit in Florida

-Most people sued for credit card debt in Florida are better protected than they realize.
-Florida’s exemption laws shield a primary residence, retirement accounts, wages for heads of household, and life insurance cash values from judgment creditors.
-A credit card judgment creditor has no special collection powers beyond what any other civil creditor receives, and for many Floridians, that means there is little or nothing for the creditor to collect.
+Florida’s exemption laws protect a primary residence, retirement accounts, head of household wages, and life insurance cash values from judgment creditors, including credit card companies.
+A credit card judgment creditor has no special collection powers beyond what any other civil creditor receives.
+For many Floridians whose net worth sits in a home, retirement savings, and wage income, a credit card judgment is uncollectable.

 Speak With a Florida Asset Protection Attorney